Team6213/LearningJava/README.md

 It is recommended to take basic notes for future referral and study.

 # Labs
+To complete these labs, clone the LearningJava repository and create a branch with your name.
+Place your code in the appropriate lab directory.
 At some point I will add in a program to each lab which will test your creations.
 Until then, I will check them myself.
+Send me a message on slack when you need something checked.
 Copy/Paste your project the folder for each lab, or create/open it there.
 Ignore the "Completion" Sections.